TimonPost/quinn/docs/book/src/network-introduction/transport-guarantees.md

 |   **Reliable Ordered**       |       No        |      No            |     Ordered      |    Yes
 |   **Reliable Sequenced**     |    Only old     |      No            |     Sequenced    |    Only newest

-UDP is unreliable, while TCP is reliable.
-Reliability gives great uncertainty with a lot of freedom, while reliability gives great certainty with costs in speed and freedom.
+Unreliability gives great uncertainty with a lot of freedom, while reliability gives great certainty with costs in speed and freedom.
-That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar build on UDP instead of TCP.
+That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar are build on UDP instead of TCP.
-UDP has far fewer limitations that give the end user more control over the transmission.
+UDP gives the end user more control over the transmission then TCP is able to do.
+More on this [later](transport-protocols.md).

-A big factor for to consider are the required transport guarantees needed for your usecases.
+Sometimes you hear fierce discussions about why one protocol is better than the other, but I think we should start looking at what protocol has what purposes.
+The key is that a combination of these guarantees are needed for different use cases.
+It is therefore important that you check for your scenario which one you need.

+<br><hr>

+[Nextup](transport-protocols.md), we will apply this concept of transport guarantees to TCP and UDP.

 [1]: https://en.wikipedia.org/wiki/Packet_loss
 [2]: https://observersupport.viavisolutions.com/html_doc/current/index.html#page/gigastor_hw/packet_deduplicating.html